Sukheshkanna13/SMART-HOME-AUTOMATION-SYSTEM-USING-8051-MICROCONTROLLER/README.md

-Design system level solutions or processes for engineering problems that meet the specified needs with appropriate consideration for public health and safety, and cultural, societal, and environmental considerations with an understanding of the limitations."
+Design system level solutions or processes for engineering problems that meet the specified needs with appropriate consideration for public health and safety, and cultural, societal, and environmental considerations with an understanding of the limitations and simplified operations to handle complex operations."

 # INTRODUCTION
-The aim of the project is to make a home automation system which controls the status of various appliances.
+The project aims to make a home automation system that controls the status of various appliances.
 It primarily combines hardware and software through a wireless network to enable the control of your home electronic components and devices through one particular device.
-Modern day devices like Alexa and Google Home are an example of smart home automation.
+Modern-day devices like Alexa and Google Home are an example of smart home automation.
 Certain basic requirements for home automation systems:
 1. A smart device phone